gramineproject/gramine/Documentation/devel/performance.rst

 See also :ref:`perf` below for installing ``perf``.

 Enable statistics using ``sgx.enable_stats = true`` manifest option.
-Now your graphenized application correctly reports performance counters.
+Now your graminized application correctly reports performance counters.
 This is useful when using e.g. ``perf stat`` to collect performance statistics.
 This manifest option also forces Gramine to dump SGX-related information on each thread/process exit.
 Here is an example: